RascalSoftware/RAT-Docs/source/tutorial/customModels.rst

             return output, sub_rough

-The standard format for a custom layers file always has 4 inputs (*params*, *bulk_in*, *bulk_out*, *contrast*).
+The standard format for a custom layers file always has 4 inputs (``"params"``, ``"bulk_in"``, ``"bulk_out"``, ``"contrast"``).

-Params is a list of parameter values for the layers, which appear in the same order that we defined them in our parameters block, so is always a [1 x nParams] array of doubles.
+``params`` is a list of parameter values for the layers, which appear in the same order that we defined them in our parameters block, so is always a [1 x nParams] array of values.
 It is useful to split this array into its individual parameters at the start of the custom file, although you don't have to do this:

 .. tab-set-code::
     .. code-block:: Matlab